-In order to ensure security for users, the FSA will verify, based on the following perspectives, whether Major Banks develop management systems to prevent financial functions from being abused and to take adequate care of crime victims.
+In order to ensure security for users, the FSA will verify, based on the following perspectives, whether financial institutions develop management systems to prevent financial functions from being abused and to take adequate care of crime victims.
 In doing so, the FSA will check IT systems and other arrangements at financial institutions to properly confirm customers' identities, and to detect transactions that are strongly suspected of being illegal and take appropriate actions, including the freezing of deposit accounts.

-1) Does a bank make efforts in countermeasures to eliminate crimes including the "Furikome Fraud" that harm other people's assets?
-In particular, does a bank place priority on taking measures against Furikome Fraud that misuses earthquake recovery donations?
-From the viewpoint of prompt recovery of victims' financial damages, in accordance with the Furikome Fraud Relief Act, does a bank deal with victims properly by halting transactions involving deposit accounts used in crime, providing information to the suspected victim regarding funds remaining in such accounts, distributing funds thereafter, etc.?

-- 2) Does a bank make efforts to prevent unauthorized withdrawals of deposits by using counterfeit/stolen cash cards, stolen passbooks, and internet banking?
-Does a bank pay compensation to victims properly according to the Depositor Protection Act and agreements within the industry? - 3) Does a bank take actions to prevent money laundering and terrorist financing in domestic and overseas branches, to the extent that it meets international requirements for Major Banks? - 4) Does a bank make appropriate efforts, such as developing procedures and arrangements to cut relationships with antisocial groups, aiming to prevent antisocial groups from damaging the financial institution, managers, as well as various stakeholders such as customers, with strong will of the top management and the entire organization to eliminate antisocial groups from financial transactions?
+- 1) Do financial institutions make efforts in countermeasures to eliminate crimes including "Furikome Fraud" (e.g. phishing scams) that harm other people's assets?
+In particular, do financial institutions place priority on taking measures against Furikome Fraud that misuses earthquake recovery donations?
+From the viewpoint of prompt recovery of victims' financial damages, in accordance with the Furikome Fraud Relief Act, do financial institutions deal with victims properly by halting transactions involving deposit accounts used in crime, providing information to the suspected victim regarding funds remaining in such accounts, distributing funds thereafter, etc.? - 2) Do financial institutions make efforts to prevent unauthorized withdrawals of deposits by using counterfeit/stolen cash cards, stolen passbooks, and internet banking?
+Do financial institutions pay compensation to victims properly according to the Depositor Protection Act and agreements within the industry? - 3) Do financial institutions take actions to prevent money laundering and terrorist financing? - 4) Do financial institutions make appropriate efforts, such as developing procedures and arrangements to cut relationships with antisocial groups, aiming to prevent antisocial groups from damaging the financial institution, managers, as well as various stakeholders such as customers, with strong will of the top management and the entire organization to eliminate antisocial groups from financial transactions?